-Attest’s flexible platform lets you do all kinds of market research – from hefty pieces of work – like market and competitor analysis – to in-the-moment gut checks, like testing different creatives for ads.
+Attest’s platform lets you do all kinds of market research – from hefty pieces of work – like market and competitor analysis – to in-the-moment gut checks, like testing different creatives for ads.
 Build surveys, connect to our audience of over 100M consumers worldwide, and start getting the answers you need in real-time.

 Market research tool #2: Google Trends

 In the same realm as Answer the Public is Google Trends, which surfaces trends data from all over the internet.
 You can refine by the location you’re most interested in, or go worldwide.